itcambridge/LVX/codebase.md

 1. **Project Discovery**:
    - Browse the home page to see project listings
-   - Test the category filters
+   - Test the category filters with the new Free Speech categories
    - Use the search functionality to find specific projects

 2. **Project Creation**:
    - Navigate to the Create page via the bottom navigation
    - Go through the multi-step wizard to create a new project
    - Test the AI suggestion features
+   - Verify the new categories are available in the dropdown

 3. **Project Details**:
    - Click on a project card to view its details